Glossary

 Breccia

-A gold recovery process in which a slurry of gold-bearing ore, carbon and cyanide are mixed together.
-The cyanide dissolves the gold, which is subsequently absorbed by and separated from the carbon.
+A recovery process in which a slurry of gold ore, carbon granules and cyanide are mixed together.
+The cyanide dissolves the gold, which is then absorbed by the carbon.
+The carbon is subsequently separated from the slurry and the gold removed from the carbon.

 Closure Plan